Mirdrack/docker-serverless/README.md

 # Docker Serverless

-Docker tool to user serverless from a container
+Docker tool to use serverless framework from a container

 ## Specifications
 Based on `node:10-alpine9`